TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ![Rotate tool controls](images/RotateToolControls.png)

 Like the move tool, the rotate tool places some controls above the viewport.
 On the very left, there is a combo box that displays the coordinates of the center of rotation.
 This combo box automatically updates if you move the rotate handle around in the 2D or 3D viewports.
-If you want to set the center of rotation manually, you can enter three coordinates here and hit #key(13).
+If you want to set the center of rotation manually, you can enter three coordinates here and hit #key(Return).
 Alternatively, you can click the button labeled "Reset" to set the center of rotation to the center of the bounding box of the currently selected objects, snapped to the grid.
 Finally, you can use the combo box to return the center of rotation to a previously used value.
 The rest of the controls allow you to perform a rotation by entering an angle in the text box, selecting the rotation axis from the dropdown list, and clicking the "Apply" button.

 ![Rotating objects about the Z axis in the 3D viewport](images/RotateTool.gif)

 If you look closely at the clip above, you will notice that the entity in the picture, a green armor, rotates nicely with the brush it is placed on.
 Firstly, its position does not seem to change in relation to the brush, and secondly, its angle of rotation is also changed according to the rotation being performed by the user.
 Whether and how TrenchBroom can adapt the angle of rotation of an entity depends on the following rules.

-- First, TrenchBroom looks at the entity's classname and its properties to determine its rotation type.
-	- If the entity does not have a classname, then its rotation remains unchanged.
-	- If the classname starts with "light", then TrenchBroom checks its properties.
-		- If it has a property named "mangle", then the value of the property consists of three separate angles (yaw pitch roll).
-		- If it does not have a target property, and
-			- if it has a property called "angles", then the value of the property consists of three separate angles (-pitch yaw roll).
-			- otherwise TrenchBroom assumes it has a property called "angle", which is a single value that indicates the rotation angle about the Z axis.
-	- If the classname does not start with "light", and
+- "angles" is interpreted as "pitch yaw roll" (if the entity model is a Quake MDL, pitch is inverted)
-		- if the entity is not a point entity, and
+- "mangle" is interpreted as "yaw pitch roll" if the entity classnames begins with "light", otherwise it's a synonym for "angles"
-			- if it has a property called "angles", then the value of the property consists of three separate angles (-pitch yaw roll).
-			- if it has a property called "mangle", then the value of the property consists of three separate angles (yaw pitch roll).
-			- otherwise TrenchBroom assumes it has a property called "angle", which is a single value that indicates the rotation angle about the Z axis.
-		- if the entity is a point entity, and if the origin of the entity's bounding box is at the center, and
-			- if it has a property called "angles", then the value of the property consists of three separate angles (-pitch yaw roll).
-			- if it has a property called "mangle", then the value of the property consists of three separate angles (yaw pitch roll).
-			- otherwise TrenchBroom assumes it has a property called "angle", which is a single value that indicates the rotation angle about the Z axis.
+- "angle" is interpreted as the rotation angle about the Z axis
+- If the point entity's bounding box is not centered in the XY plane (e.g. Quake's misc_explobox), attempts to rotate the entity in TrenchBroom will be blocked.
+This is done to prevent the model from being rotated out of the collision box, which doesn't rotate in Quake.

 Finally, if TrenchBroom has found a property that contains the rotation angle of the entity, it adapts the value of that property according to the rotation being performed by the user.
 These rules are quite complicated because sadly, the entity definitions do not contain information about how rotations should be applied to entities.
 But in practice, they should just perform as expected when you work with the rotate tool in the editor.